dmusican/Elegit/README.md

 ***

-Built by Kiley Maki and Graham Earley
+Built by Kiley Maki and Graham Earley.

-Supervised by Dave Musicant
+Supervised by Dave Musicant.

 Carleton College 2015